kavia-common/note-keeper-215132-215141/README.md

    - RLS enabled; authenticated full CRUD for development.

 Notes:
-- The backend now uses UUID primary keys and exposes them as strings in the API.
+- The backend uses UUID primary keys and exposes them as strings in the API.
 - Field "archived" in the API maps to the database column "is_archived".
-- Tags are supported via a string array exposed as `tags` (stored as jsonb).
+- Tags are supported via a string array exposed as `tags` (stored as JSON/JSONB depending on backend).

-For a sample .env.example, set:
+For a sample .env.example, see .env.example in notes_backend.
-DATABASE_URL=postgresql+psycopg2://postgres:<PASSWORD>@<HOST>:5432/postgres?sslmode=require